- Discuss the vocabulary terms for movement and anatomical position.

 Power is a combo of both speed and strength.
-It is the ability for muscles to generate max tension as quickly as possible.
+Muscles can generate max tension as quickly as possible.

 Mechanical work is the amount of energy that is transferred by force, so the product of force and distance.

-Levers are a rigid or semirigid bar rotating around a fixed point when force is applied to one end.
+Levers are rigid or semirigid bars rotating around a fixed point when force is applied to one end.

-These levers cannot be altered, but the body is able to use them to be more efficient.
+These levers cannot be altered, but the body can use them more efficiently.